The1Studio/TheOne.ResourceManagement/README.md

-# Resource manager for Unity
+# Resource Manager for Unity